NuevoFoundation/workshops/content/english/pygame-pong/the-basics.md

 Don't worry about `args` and `kwargs` for now and focus on core attributes of `Paddle` class.

 `__init__` function allows you to setup the class with attributes you need to see in objects.
 You can define additional attributes here on top of what you already get from `Rectangle` class.
-Lets add attributes like `velocity`, `up_key`, `down_key` to represent the speed at which paddle can move, and the keys needed for upward and downward movement of paddle.
+Let's add attributes like `velocity`, `up_key`, `down_key` to represent the speed at which paddle can move, and the keys needed for upward and downward movement of the paddle.

 ```python
 class Paddle(pygame.Rect):